mrismanaziz/Reforestation/README.md

-## Why did the belt go to prison?
-He held up a pair of pants!
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.